Seasons in the sunset - A seventy (+3) year old looks ahead and back

 “Silhouettes aye oh!, aye oh!, aye oh!”
 It kept repeating.

 Someone said, “Warwick boys,” and every now and then a head turned.
-I feared a fight might start and prayed I’d be excluded – given my injured wrist, still wrapped.
+I feared a fight might start and prayed I’d be excluded – you know, given my injured wrist, still wrapped.

 About an hour into this, I noticed a smallish figure moving toward us.
 I pressed my shoulder blades to the wall, darted my eyes and blinked.
 Standing directly in front of me, was a girl, about our age.